dllewellyn/AI-Tech-Scalers/presentation.md

 * Customer Support

 <!--
+Comparison Areas (3:47 - 4:14)
 So, let's put these two hypothetical companies side-by-side and examine how they might approach building out their MVP.

 We'll look at six key operational areas that are crucial in the early lifecycle of a startup:
-Marketing and how they create content.
+- Marketing and content creation
-Internal operations – the admin, finance, legal side of things.
+- Internal operations – the admin, finance, legal side of things
-How they approach UI development.
+- UI development
-Backend engineering.
+- Backend engineering
-Testing and quality assurance.
+- Testing and quality assurance
-And finally, customer support.
+- And finally, customer support
 -->

 ---